stack-of-tasks/pinocchio/README.md

 -   [Panda3d](https://github.com/ikalevatykh/panda3d_viewer): supporting visualization in Python and which can be embedded inside any browser.
 -   [RViz](https://github.com/ros-visualization/rviz): supporting visualization in Python and which can interact with other ROS packages.

 Many external viewers can also be integrated.
-See the example [here](https://github.com/stack-of-tasks/pinocchio/blob/master/bindings/python/pinocchio/visualize/base_visualizer.py) for more information.
+For more information, see the example [here](https://github.com/stack-of-tasks/pinocchio/blob/master/bindings/python/pinocchio/visualize/base_visualizer.py).

 ## Citing Pinocchio

-To cite **Pinocchio** in your academic research, please use the following bibtex entry:
+To cite **Pinocchio** in your academic research, please consider citing the [software paper](https://laas.hal.science/hal-01866228v2/file/19-sii-pinocchio.pdf) and use the following BibTeX entry:
 ```bibtex
 @inproceedings{carpentier2019pinocchio,
    title={The Pinocchio C++ library -- A fast and flexible implementation of rigid body dynamics algorithms and their analytical derivatives},